bcfus/unstoppable-stack/README.md

 | [Handshake](https://handshake.org/) | [Skynet](https://siasky.net/) | [Akash](https://akash.network/) |

 ## Web application
 The demo application deployed in this guide is a note app - with create, read, delete functionality.
-It serves as a minimal proof of concept for deploying a multier web application to decentralized infrastructure.
+It serves as a minimal proof of concept for deploying a multitier web application to decentralized infrastructure.

 | Frontend  | Backend | Database |
 |:---:|:---:|:---:|